The Trust has about $250,000 to give as grants each year. There is no minimum or maximum grant amount. Grants have ranged from $2,000 to $50,000.

-- the peaceful conservation and development of the cultural heritage of the people who live in the South Pacific
+- To encourage and promote the peaceful conservation and development of the cultural heritage of the peoples of the Pacific

-- understanding and goodwill between the people of the South Pacific.
+- To encourage and promote peace understanding and good-will between the peoples of the Pacific.

 Citizens or organisations from these places in the Pacific may put in a request for funding: